 Quantum entanglement is a phenomenon in which particles appear to be connected over vast distances.
-When actions are performed on one of the particles, corresponding changes are observed on the other simultaneously.
+When actions are performed on one of the particles, corresponding changes are observed in the other simultaneously.
 This would allow for rapid processes like the fast exchange of information between consciousness and the brain — rapid processes which can’t be explained with classical physics.

-In quantum mechanics electrons and photons exist in the form of waves, but can also behave like particles.
+In quantum mechanics, electrons and photons exist in the form of waves, but can also behave like particles.
 In a manner of speaking, they are both waves and particles.

-Similarly, says Meijer, the mental field is non-material and at the same time physically part of the brain: it is directly dependent on the brain physiology but not reducible to it.
+Similarly, says Meijer, the mental field is non-material and at the same time physically part of the brain: it is directly dependent on the brain’s physiology but not reducible to it.
 He goes into lengths on the non-materialistic aspect of our mental workings, writing: “The implicit suggestion of a non-material and extra-corporal mental workspace, that supervenes our neural system and provides the dominant part of self-consciousness (the big ”I”), that acts in addition to our daily experienced conscious state (called the small ”I”), is supported by earlier and also more recent observations in fNMR studies that long term memory is not correlated with scaled sizes of the brain.”

 In other words, the size of the brain has nothing to do with how much information it can store.

-Meijer also hypothesizes that the mind resides in a hidden 4th dimension (a spatial, not a time dimension), which cannot be observed in our 3D world, but can be mathematically derived.
+Meijer also hypothesizes that the mind resides in a hidden 4th dimension (a spatial, not a time dimension), which cannot be observed in our 3D world but can be mathematically derived.